-This article appeared in Knife Magazine, February 2022.
+This article appeared in Knife Magazine in February 2022.

 Know Your Knife Laws – The Uncommon and Extraordinary Pocket Knife